khoadk/Data_Engineering/Project_2/readme.md

 - Project_1B_ Project_Template.ipynb:
     + process the event_datafile_new.csv dataset to create a denormalized dataset.
     + model the data tables.
-    + load the data into tables be created in Apache Cassandra and run the queries
+    + load the data into tables be created in Apache Cassandra and run the queries.